xgagandeep/Machine-Learning-Algorithms-without-using-ML-libraries./README.md

 This project implements the Naive Bayes classifier from scratch.
 It covers the principles of Naive Bayes classification, including prior and conditional probabilities, and evaluation of the model.

 ### 8. [Decision Trees from Scratch](https://github.com/xgagandeep/Decision-Trees-from-Scratch)
 This project implements Decision Trees from scratch.
 It involves building a Decision Tree classifier, calculating entropy and information gain for splitting nodes, and making predictions based on tree traversal.
-The implementation includes training and testing the model on a dataset and comparing it with built-in Decision Tree classifiers from scikit-learn.